Virtual Control Contraction Metrics: Convex Nonlinear Feedback Design via Behavioral Embedding: A unified generalization for LPV control

-which may not satisfy condition \eqref{eq:GS-cond-2}.
-Compared with \eqref{eq:LPV-control}, it contains additional terms, called \emph{hidden coupling terms}.
-These terms may lead to closed-loop instability regardless the fact that exponential stability is achieved in the control synthesis step, which is a well-known drawback of the local LPV controller \cite{Rugh:2000}.
+which may not always be negative.
+Thus, Condition~$\cvfb$ may be violated by the virtual feedback realization \eqref{eq:GS-control-implementation}, regardless the fact that exponential stability is achieved in the local control synthesis step.
+This could lead to performance deterioration or even closed-loop instability \cite{Rugh:2000}.